-This is a common problem among campers.
-For otherwise healthy children, encourage PO liquids and consider use of a mild laxative such as Miralax, Dulcolax, or Senekot.
-If child may have constipation related to her/his cancer therapy, s/he may have medications from home; discuss with camp doctor/nurse practitioner.
+This is a frequent problem among campers.
+For otherwise healthy children, encourage PO liquids and consider using mild laxatives such as MiraLAX, Dulcolax, or Senekot.
+If a child may have constipation related to her/his cancer therapy, s/he may have medications from home; discuss with camp doctor/nurse practitioner.
 Enemas and rectal medications are not to be used in any child without camp doctor/nurse practitioner approval, or unless it is part of the child's bowel program.